'Bear of the Pyrenees', former Airbus CEO Jean Pierson dies - Up News Info

 Article content

-PARIS — Industrialist Jean Pierson, the “Bear of the Pyrenees” who propelled planemaker Airbus onto the global jet market and began its transformation from a loose consortium into a European giant, has died, former colleagues said on Thursday.
+PARIS — Jean Pierson, the “Bear of the Pyrenees” who propelled planemaker Airbus onto the global stage and began its transformation from a loose consortium into a European giant, has died, former colleagues said on Thursday.

 Pierson died on Wednesday aged 80 in France, they said.

-The Frenchman was Airbus’s longest-serving chief executive between 1985 and 1998 and was credited with breaking into Boeing’s home market in the United States, kickstarting one of the world’s greatest business rivalries.
+The Frenchman was Airbus’ longest-serving chief executive, between 1985 and 1998, and was credited with breaking into Boeing’s home market in the United States, kickstarting one of the world’s greatest business rivalries.

 Advertisement